 If a group clearly displays three or more cult features, it’s advisable to give it a miss.
 Deciding that a group is a cult is a decision you can make only for yourself, not for someone else.
 There is a degree of subjectivity to it, one person’s ‘cult’ is someone else’s ‘support group’.
 What we can do is educate others about the general features of cults, and let them connect the dots on their own.

 CULTS AND NON-CULT GROUPS: THE DIFFERENCE

 1) Leaders demand unquestioning and unconditional obedience from members.

 2) Leaders are not accountable to anyone else, their deliberations are secret.

 3) The same leader has been running the group since it started, or leadership has passed to family or confidants.

 4) Members who leave are harassed, or emotionally blackmailed.

 5) Members are kept from forming relationships outside the group.

-7) Recruiting new members is a mandatory activity.
+7) Recruiting new group members is a mandatory activity, perhaps with a quota.